vitoria-ab/satellite_RFI-mine/README.md

 In order to run all 3 stages you need access to the ILIFU cluster.

 ### setup.py file
+Note: If you are using a terminal, do step 1.
+If you are running via JupyterLab terminal you can skip the step
 ```
 1. srun --pty bash
 ```
-Note: If you are using a terminal, do the above.
-If you are running via JupyterLab you can skip the step
+Next, activate a singularity shell.
+These steps must be for boh Py2.7 and Py3
 ```
 2.1 singularity shell /idia/software/containers/hi_im-python2.7.simg
 2.2 singularity shell /idia/software/containers/hi_im-py3.simg
 ```
+If already no within the git repo folder change directory to there
 ```
 3. cd satellite_RFI
 ```